-Psychology is useful for any job that requires lots of interaction or an understanding of human behaviour and development and psychologists have excellent communication and active listening skills.
+Psychology is useful for any job that requires lots of interaction or an understanding of human behaviour.
+Psychologists have excellent communication and active listening skills.

 People with skills in psychology are sought after in business, management, teaching, research, social work and careers in medicine and healthcare.